 Young users may need help to operate the inhaler.

-Weak handed users may find it easier to hold the inhaler with both hands.
+Weak handed users may find it easier to hold the Ventolin inhaler with both hands.

-As with any form of medication, using a Ventolin inhalert has side effects.
-For a full list of side effects, please read the Patient Information Leaflet of the Ventolin inhaler.
+As with any form of medication, using a Ventolin inhaler can have potential side effects.
+For a full list of side effects, please read the Ventolin information leaflet.
 Below are a few of the common side effects of using a Ventolin inhaler:

 - Feeling shaky

 - Irritation to the mouth and throat